Cacsjep/mscp/docs/plugins/admin/http-requests.md

 # HTTP Requests

-Configure and execute HTTP requests as XProtect rule actions.
-Create request folders containing individual requests (like Postman), with custom JSON payloads merged with Milestone event data and flexible authentication options.
+HTTP requests that are more powerful and flexible.

 ## Quick Start